As known from:

 Get Bonus

 18+.
-New customers using Promo code R30 only, Min £10 stake, min odds 1/2, free bets paid as 3 x £10, free bets credited after settlement of first qualifying bet, free bets will expire 30 days after the qualifying bet is placed, payment method/player/country restrictions and full T&Cs apply.
-GambleAware
+Play Safe.
+New customers using Promo code R30 only, Min £10 stake, min odds 1/2, free bets paid as 3 x £10, free bets credited after settlement of first qualifying bet, free bets will expire 30 days after the qualifying bet is placed, payment method/player/country restrictions apply. full T&Cs apply.
+GambleAware #ad

 • As only a minute proportion of the previous winners had been allotted an OR at the time they contested the race, the OR will not assist us this week.